ckdk9530/ai-hedge-fund-crypto/README.md

 ```bash
 uv run main.py
 ```
-## Real Trading Integration (Planned)
+## Real Trading Integration
-The system is designed to support real trading through a Binance gateway client, which can send live orders based on strategy-generated signals.
-The gateway module extends the functionality of the python-binance library with features optimized for algorithmic trading.
+Real trading is supported through a lightweight Binance gateway client that wraps the `python-binance` library.
+The new `BinanceTradingClient` provides convenience methods for creating and cancelling orders using your API credentials.

-While full trading execution is not yet implemented, the current setup focuses on generating structured trading signals.
-These signals can later be converted into actual orders as part of a future enhancement.
+When running in `live` mode the system can automatically place market orders on Binance based on the portfolio manager's decisions.

 Here's an example of how to run the agent and retrieve signals:
 ```python